HNinou/starter-hugo-academic/content/post/test/index.md

 ---
 title: "Data challenge : Can you predict the tide ?"
 date: 2023-05-01T07:04:36.940Z
-summary: "This project is part of the course Information and Complexity and aims to address the challenge 'Can you predict the tide?'.
-The challenge, proposed by the FLUMINANCE team at Inria, consists of predicting the tidal surplus based on past measurements and pressure fields.
-A direct application of this challenge is to provide more efficient responses to extreme tidal events.
-In this report, we detail our approach, which is carried out in two stages: we first present key elements of the data analysis, and then propose a relevant implementation of an *Encoder-Decoder* model to meet this challenge."
+summary: This project, tackles the challenge of predicting tidal surges, proposed by the FLUMINANCE team at Inria.
+Using past data and pressure fields, the goal is to improve responses to extreme tidal events.
+My approach to addressing this challenge involves detailed data analysis followed by the implementation of an Encoder-Decoder model.
 draft: false
 featured: false
 image: